 For the nonvanishing when $\pi = \rho$, we apply Proposition \ref{prop:vanishcriterion}.

-Linear independence over $\integers$ is then proved by the standard argument: take a purported linear relation and specialize at $\{A = B = 0, y_i = y_{\rho(i)} \}$ to isolate the coefficient of $\Psi_\pi$.
+Linear independence over $\integers$ is then proved by the standard argument: take a purported linear relation and specialize at $\{\A = \B = 0, y_i = y_{\rho(i)} \}$ to isolate the coefficient of $\Psi_\pi$.
 Repeat for each $\pi$. \end{proof}

-Though we won't need it, it is not hard to actually compute the specialization of $\Psi_\pi$ at $\{A = B = 0, y_i = y_{\rho(i)} \}$ (and is essentially done in \cite[Lemma 2]{DFZJ06}); it is the product $\prod (y_i - y_j)$ over entries $(i,j)$ in the ``diagram'' of the affine permutation $\pi$, as defined at the end of section 3 of \cite{KZJ}.
+Though we shall not need it, it is not hard to actually compute the specialization of $\Psi_\pi$ at $\{\A = \B = 0, y_i = y_{\rho(i)} \}$ (and is essentially done in \cite[Lemma 2]{DFZJ06}); it is the product $\prod (y_i - y_j)$ over entries $(i,j)$ in the ``diagram'' of the affine permutation $\pi$, as defined at the end of \cite[\S 3]{KZJ}.
 (It should have been called the ``Rothe diagram'' there, to distinguish it from the chord diagram.)